 Students are free to bring birthday treats to school.
 Treats on other occasions are permitted with teacher approval.
 Snacks of nutritional value are encouraged.
+Some classrooms may have more restrictions on items to be brought in (i.e. prepackaged food items with ingredient list).
 Please check with the classroom teacher prior to sending a snack, as consideration needs to be made for children with certain food allergies.
+The District's Allergy Sensitive Plan is located on the Cedar Falls Schools website and contains additional information.